 4. Write a prequel to get more readers interested in the first book.

-Lure people to sign up for your email list/newsletter with an incentive, such as a free book or gift.
-Then create good, interesting content that they will find useful.
+5. Create a newsletter.
+Lure people to opt-in for your email list/newsletter with an incentive, such as a free book or gift.
+Then create good, interesting content they will find useful.
 When the time is right, promote one of your books.
 Put a note in your books/eBooks (beginning and end if possible) asking your readers to sign up for your newsletter.

+6. Start a street team.
 A street team helps you get the word out about your books.
-And they want to do it!
+And they want to do it, too.
 So why not set one up?
-You can give them a special badge (image) to put on their blog/website, and create a Facebook group for everyone to go to and chat.
-Also, give it a cool name!
+You can give them a special badge (image) to put on their blog/website, and you can also create a Facebook group for everyone to go to and chat.

 7. Make business cards and give them to everyone you talk to about your books.
 You can even leave them places.